-The largest contributors to the increase in the capacity utilization rate were the transportation equipment, machinery, wood product manufacturing and fabricated metal products industries.
-Capacity use declined in some industries, particularly the computer and electronic product manufacturing industry and, to a lesser extent, the primary metals, food and paper industries.
+The largest contributors to the increase in the capacity utilization rate were the wood product, food and chemical product manufacturing industries.
+Capacity utilization rates declined in nine industries, notably the transportation equipment manufacturing industry where it went down by 2.5 percentage points.

 Note to readers

 The industrial capacity utilization rate is the ratio of an industry’s actual output to its estimated potential output.
 For most industries, the annual estimates are obtained from the Capital and Repair Expenditures Survey while the quarterly pattern is derived from output-to-capital ratio series, the output being the real gross domestic product at basic prices, seasonally adjusted, by industry.

 This program covers all manufacturing and selected non-manufacturing industries.

 At the time of this release, rates have been revised back to the first quarter of 2012 to reflect updated source data.